 The Jews were charged with the ruin of the country and with all the crimes which the fertile imagination of a Drumot (founder of the Antisemitic League of France) or a Viau could invent; and as the accused often disdained to answer such slanderous attacks, the charges were believed by a great number of people to be true.

-At the turn of the century, the 1905 law on the Separation of the Church and the State out an end to state religion in France, all religions and philosophies being considered by the state a mater of privacy, tolerance and of freedom of thought.
+At the turn of the century, the 1905 law on the Separation of the Church and the State put an end to state religion in France, all religions and philosophies being considered by the state a matter of privacy, tolerance, and of freedom of thought.

 20th Century Before World War ||